Camtendo/what-should-i-speedrun/README.md

-what-should-i-speedrun
+What Should I Speedrun?
 ======================

-A basic RESTful GoLang web service that suggests new games for users to speed run.
+This project aims to be a basic RESTful GoLang web service that suggests new games for users to speed run.